 Several studies have also found that maca root benefits memory and focus.
 In fact, two animal studies in 2011 found that black maca was able to improve memory impairment in mice, likely thanks to its high antioxidant content.

 Multiple studies have confirmed that maca benefits female sexual health through several different mechanisms.

 Maca root may be able to improve sexual dysfunction and boost sex drive in women.
 One study looked at the effects of maca root on post-menopausal women with sexual dysfunction caused by the use of antidepressants.
 Compared to a placebo, maca root was able to significantly improve sexual function.
 Another study had similar findings, reporting that maca was well-tolerated and able to improve libido and sexual function.

 A study in 2008 also found that maca root benefits both psychological symptoms and sexual function in post-menopausal women.
 In fact, maca was able to reduce menopause-associated depression and anxiety after six weeks of treatment.

 Maca is also able to balance female sex hormones and has even been shown to alleviate symptoms of menopause.
+It’s one of the most recommended menopause supplements.
 Balancing hormone levels is crucial to many aspects of reproductive health and can help reduce symptoms like infertility, weight gain and bloating.